 We’re getting towards the end of fall here in Bettendorf, and if you haven’t started winterizing your landscape yet, it’s time to get cracking.
 Winter in Iowa is, unfortunately, just around the corner.
 Getting your yard ready for winter is about setting your perennials, shrubs, and trees up for success next spring.
-It also means you’ll have a little less cleanup to do when everything starts to melt next year.
+And it’s a great time learn how to attract birds to your yard this winter It also means you’ll have a little less cleanup to do when everything starts to melt next year.

 We’ve got three tips for how to winterize your landscape in Bettendorf.
 You can apply these to almost all your perennials, shrubs, and trees.